harmsm/PyCmdMessenger/README.md

         The baud_rate, separators, and escape_character should match what's in the arduino code that initializes the CmdMessenger.
-The default values match the default values as of CmdMessenger 4.0.
+The default separator values match the default values as of CmdMessenger 4.0.

     listen(self, listen_delay=1)
         Listen for incoming messages on its own thread, appending to recieving